aicubeKruz/aicube-embedding2embedding/README.md

 5. Submit pull request

 ### License
-This project is proprietary to **AICUBE TECHNOLOGY LLC** and uses advanced open-source technologies.
+This project is licensed under the MIT License for Non-Commercial Use only.

+**Copyright (c) 2024 AICUBE TECHNOLOGY LLC**

+✅ **Permitted (Non-Commercial)**:
+- Personal use and learning
+- Academic research and education
+- Open source contributions
+- Non-profit organizations

+❌ **Prohibited (Commercial)**:
+- Selling or monetizing the software
+- Commercial products or services
+- Revenue-generating activities

+For commercial licensing, contact: contact@aicube.technology

+See [LICENSE](LICENSE) file for full terms.

 ---

-**Developed by AICUBE TECHNOLOGY LLC LLC**
+**Developed by AICUBE TECHNOLOGY LLC**
 Powered by FastAPI, PyTorch, MLP Neural Networks, and Advanced ML Algorithms